Chevelle (band): Formation, Point #1, and Wonder What's Next (1995–2003)

 Chevelle formed in 1995 in Grayslake, Illinois, when brothers Pete Loeffler and Sam Loeffler started enjoying and learning to play music.
 Pete started playing guitar and singing while Sam began playing drums in their parents' garage.
 Bassist Matt Scott was also in the band until 1996.
 Their youngest brother Joe Loeffler joined the band replacing Scott.
 Each of the band members were self-taught musicians.
-The name Chevelle came from the band members' passion for fast cars.
-It was also a car their father liked, the Chevrolet Chevelle.
+The name Chevelle came from the Chevrolet Chevelle, a car popular in the Midwestern hot rod scene around which the Loeffler brothers grew up.
 The band started playing small outdoor concerts and clubs around Chicago, Illinois, with Joe being only 14 years old.

 Chevelle recorded a seven-track demo known as The Blue Album, released in 1998.
 The band played small concerts for the next three years until they were signed on to Steve Taylor's Squint Entertainment, a contemporary Christian music label.
-The band recorded with Steve Albini for 17 days in Electrical Audio studios and released its first full-length album, Point #1 and in 1999.
+The band recorded with Steve Albini for 17 days in Electrical Audio studios and released its first full-length album, Point #1 in 1999.
 Two singles were released from the album with accompanying music videos, "Point #1" and "Mia".
 The songs received GMA Dove Awards in 2000 and "Point #1" in 2001.
 The album received an award for "Hard Music Album" in 2000 by the Dove Awards.
 The album was well received by Phantom Tollbooth and HM Magazine, yet was criticized for its repetitive song structures by Jesus Freak Hideout, a Christian music website.
-The band's label at the time was going through legal troubles as Word Records was attempting to wrestle control of Squint from Taylor.
+The band's label at the time was going through legal troubles as Word Records was attempting to wrest control of Squint from Taylor.
 This caused uncertainty with the band's future.
 Discussing the legal battle, bassist Joe Loeffler stated "we weren't sure if anything was going to happen after that, it was pretty crazy."